factsmission/website/README.md

-# website
-Currently just for issues as the webiste is on wordpress
+Trying to make our website as rdf stuff